anthonymr/anthony-blog/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank microverse community for the support and guidance.
+I would like to thank the Microverse community for their support and guidance.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>